jacksonlli/learn-hippo/README.md

 For our experiments, we either directly, in src, run train-sl with our desired parameters or run the run-training.py file which does the same.
 Once trained, figures can generated using the vis-data.py file.

+An example of sh script to run each type of experiments on a slurm system is also available.

 ## About this repo